andrewhlu/ece152a/lab5/README.md

 # Lab 5

-We started this lab by building a state table in Excel listing every possible combination of inputs and their outputs.
+We started this lab by drawing a state diagram (found in `ECE 152A Lab 5 Prelab 1.pdf`) and building a state table in Excel listing every possible combination of inputs and their outputs.
 The full table is in the Excel spreadsheet attached.

 These are the cases we accounted for:
 * Reset